krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - SSM Agent: The SSM Agent must be installed and running on the EC2 instance.
 Most Amazon Linux 2, Ubuntu, and Windows AMIs have the SSM Agent pre-installed.
 If you're using custom AMIs, you need to ensure the agent is installed.
   - VPC Configuration: If the EC2 instance is in a private subnet (without a public IP), it should be able to connect to the Systems Manager endpoint.
 You need to ensure that your EC2 instance can reach the SSM endpoints either via the internet (if your instance has a NAT gateway or public IP) or via a VPC endpoint for Systems Manager.
   - AWS Systems Manager (SSM) offers a Session Manager feature that __allows you to SSH into your private EC2 instances without needing an SSH key__ or direct network access.
+- You don’t need a VPN, bastion host, or open SSH ports on the EC2 instance.
+- Requirements on your laptop
+  - Install AWS CLI (v2 recommended).
+  - Install Session Manager plugin for AWS CLI.

 3. __VPN or Direct Connect__
 - Set Up a VPN Connection: Establish a VPN connection between your on-premises network and your AWS VPC